 Butchering Co., next to the old A.M.P.
 Building.
 Charles Blanc

 was also a well known butcher and Mr. White was the pork

 There were some well-known characters in Queen Street in the early days.
 Mr. R. Uniacke, commission agent, who always wore a top hat and a morning coat; Same Lesser, with his heavy gold watch chain to be seen outside Australian Chambers next to the Australian Hotel, then kept by Mr. J. A. Phillips.
 At the Australian, the Queensland Turf Club held their “settling” after a race meeting when cheques for prizes were handed over and champagne flowed.

-Adelaide Streets, Mr. Robert Little, Crown Solicitor, resided.
+George and Adelaide Streets, Mr. Robert Little, Crown

 and Tom Pickett the hotel lower down the street.